 The majority of us were first exposed to the notion of "periods" through television commercials for sanitary napkins.
 Unfortunately, in the lack of any debate on menstruation, in the mainstream media or society, such advertisements can either exacerbate the existing stigma or kickstart a revolution of normalizing and destigmatizing periods.

 However, most sanitary napkin advertisements appeal to society's supposed claim on, "decency" and "morality" to market their products.
 Which gives the incentive to reinforce misinformation and negative stereotypes about women's bodies and issues.
 These advertisements target the audience to whom they wish to market their items but become responsible for misinformation about periods.

 Will sales of these items plunge if they show menstruators experiencing pain, cramps, and mood swings during their periods?

-These adverts perpetuate the assumption that menstruation persons do not experience any challenges that require thought and public policies by depicting periods and menstrual persons in such an unrealistic way.
-As a result, the demand for a paid period off is diluted.
+These advertisements perpetuate the assumption that menstruating women do not experience any challenges that require at least a thought and show menstruating women in such an unrealistic way.
+As a result, the demand for a paid period off is almost negligible.

-Any sanitary napkin advertisement will only feature women, upper-caste educated, fair, and cisgender women.
+Any sanitary napkin advertisement will only feature upper-caste educated, fair, and cisgender woman.
 The stigma is not just about menstruation, it is a lot more than that.

 Although this is true of any advertisement, sanitary napkin advertisements have a lasting impact.
 As a result, such advertisements reject the existence of period poverty, in which a million women around the world lack access to menstrual hygiene products or clean sanitation facilities.